Mouth Devices for Sleep Apnea

 CPAP: The Standard Treatment and Its Limitations

 Continuous Positive Airway Pressure (CPAP) therapy is the most commonly prescribed treatment for sleep apnea.
-It involves wearing a mask over the nose and/or mouth during sleep, which delivers pressurized air to keep the airway open.
+During sleep, a mask is worn over the nose and mouth, which delivers pressurized air to keep the airway open.

-However, CPAP therapy is not without its challenges.
+However, CPAP therapy has its challenges.
 Many patients find the mask uncomfortable, leading to low adherence rates.
 Additionally, the machine can be noisy, and the forced air can cause dry mouth and nasal congestion.
 These factors often result in patients seeking alternative treatments for sleep apnea.

 Exploring Mouth Devices as CPAP Alternatives